mysql/mysql-utilities/doc/man/mysqlrplshow.rst

 You must provide valid login information for the master as shown above.

-If you elect to use the `:option:--recurse` option, the utility will attempt to connect to the slaves using the user name and password provided for the master.
+If you elect to use the :option:`--recurse` option, the utility will attempt to connect to the slaves using the user name and password provided for the master.
 If these credentials do not work (the connection fails), the utility will thrown an error and stop.
-This behavior can be changed using the `:option:--prompt` option which will permit the utility to prompt for the user name and password for each slave that fails to connect.
-You can also use the `:option:--num-retries=n` option to reattempt a failed connection 'n' times before the utility fails.
+This behavior can be changed using the :option:`--prompt` option which will permit the utility to prompt for the user name and password for each slave that fails to connect.
+You can also use the :option:`--num-retries=n` option to reattempt a failed connection 'n' times before the utility fails.

-The utility reports slaves by use of the *SHOW SLAVE HOSTS* command whereby the slaves should be started with the `:option:--report-host` and `:option:--report-port` options specified.
+The utility reports slaves by use of the *SHOW SLAVE HOSTS* command whereby the slaves should be started with the --report-host and --report-port options specified.
 If you want to use the :option:--recurse` option, the values for these options must be set to the actual port and host of the slaves else the utility may not be able to connect to the slaves to find their slaves.

 OPTIONS
 -------